 Make no mistake, this is the age of competition.
 For every single cab service app, there are a dozen replicas on the app store.
 For every utility, gaming, educational, entertainment, or any app for that matter, there exists a competitor, and that’s why improving the process of mobile app development is critical.

 Given the time and monetary investments required to facilitate mobile app development, failure is not an option.
-From a personalized user design to data driven insights, developers and enterprises dealing with app development must learn to employ methodologies to enhance the app experience, thus preventing unwarranted app uninstalls.
+From a personalized user design to data-driven insights, developers and enterprises dealing with app development must learn to employ methodologies to enhance the app experience, thus preventing unwarranted app uninstalls.

 However, where does one start?

-9 ways for improving mobile app development:
+9 ways of improving mobile app development: